qbicsoftware/cookiecutter-templates-cli/README_DEVELOPMENT.md

 `generate.py` creates just a sample project.
 Sadly, you will still have to write your own code, tests and documentation.

 ### Write tests, check code coverage
-The generated folder already contains simple [jUnit](junit) unit tests (i.e., in `src/test/java/life/qbic/portal/portlet/DonutPortletUITest.java`).
+The generated folder already contains simple [jUnit](junit) unit tests (i.e., in `src/test/java/life/qbic/portal/portlet/DonutPortletTest.java`).
 Writing code that tests your code is an important part of the development lifecycle (see: https://makeameme.org/meme/Yo-dawg-I-wgn8jg).

 As a general guideline, try to code the _logic_ of your portlet independent of the user interface so you can easily write code that tests your portlet.

-[Maven][maven] has been configured to execute unit tests under the `src/test` folder that match the _*Test_ name (e.g., `DonutPortletUITest`).
+[Maven][maven] has been configured to execute unit tests under the `src/test` folder that match the _*Test_ name (e.g., `DonutPortletTest`).
 To run all unit tests, you use the following command:

 ```bash
 mvn test